scilus/scilpy/docs/fibertube/DEMO.md

 We're finally at the tracking phase!
 Using the script `scil_fibertube_tracking.py`, you are able to track without relying on a discretized grid of directions or fODFs.
 Instead, you will be propagating a streamline through fibertubes and degrading the resolution by using a `blur_radius`.
 The way it works is as follows:

 ### Tracking
-When the tracking algorithm is about to select a new direction to propagate the current streamline, it will build a sphere of radius `blur_radius` and pick randomely from all the fibertube segments intersecting with it.
+When the tracking algorithm is about to select a new direction to propagate the current streamline, it will build a sphere of radius `blur_radius` and pick randomly from all the fibertube segments intersecting with it.
 The larger the intersection volume, the more likely a fibertube segment is to be picked and used as a tracking direction.
 This makes fibertube tracking inherently probabilistic.
 Theoretically, with a `blur_radius` of 0, any given set of coordinates has either a single tracking direction because it is within a fibertube, or no direction at all from being out of one.
 In fact, this behavior won't change until the diameter of the sphere is larger than the smallest distance separating two fibertubes.
 When this happens, more than one fibertubes will intersect the `blur_radius` sphere and introduce partial volume effect.